gmail spamemail blockinginbox cleanup

 • Automatically unsubscribe from unwanted lists

-• Handle hundreds of spam sources simultaneously
+• Handle hundreds of spam sources at once

 3. Advanced Pattern Recognition

-• Detects spam that Gmail's filters miss
+• Catches spam that Gmail's filters miss

 4. One-Click Cleanup Actions